WHY GO TO PORTUGAL?

 WHERE TO GO BY INTEREST

-Check out our suggestions for Portugal based on your travel style or interest.
-Or scroll below if you want to learn about Portugal by region.
+Check out our suggestions for Portugal based on your travel style.
+Scroll below to learn about Portugal by region.

 ⛱ Getting Beachy

 Portugal’s best beaches are in the southern Algarve region.
 Fly into Faro and choose your adventure.
 If you’re short on time, visit Comporta, about an hour drive south of Lisbon.
-Check out the Travel Honey Algarve Itinerary.
+Here is the Travel Honey Algarve Itinerary.

 ⛰ For the Love of the Outdoors

-Keep to get and stay outside?
-Madeira and the Azores offer tons of opportunities for spectacular hiking, biking, paragliding and fishing.
+Keen to get outside?
+Madeira and the Azores offer tons of spectacular hiking, biking, paragliding and fishing.
 Get the inside scoop on being active in Travel Honey’s Sao Miguel Itinerary.

 🍷 Wine Enthusiasts